Kimserey/BlogArchive/20160308_create_forms_with_websharper_forms.md

 ![preview](https://raw.githubusercontent.com/Kimserey/forms/master/form.gif)

 This are the requirements I gathered during my last project.
-I have a many forms but overall, they all require this four points and not more.
+I have to deal with many forms but overall, they all required this four points and nothing more.

 ## Composing with WebSharper.Forms

 All the forms that I built so far follow the same order of instructions:
 1. Calls `Form.Return`,
 2. Follows a bunch of apply (`<*>`) of `Form.Yield`,
-3. Pipes (`|>`) `Form.WithSubmit` to tell it that I want to submit something,
+3. Pipes some `async` function `Form.MapAsync` which are to be executed on submit,
-4. Pipes some async function `Form.MapAsync` which are to be executed on submit,
+4. Pipes `Form.MapToResult` to handle the result of the async call (4. and 5. can be combined with `MapToAsyncResult`),
-5. Pipes `Form.MapToResult` to handle the result of the async call,
+5. Pipes (`|>`) `Form.WithSubmit` to tell it that I want to submit something after a `button submit` click,
-6. Pipes `Form.Render` which provides a way to transform the `Form` to a `Doc` which we can then embed in the page
+6. Pipes `Form.Render` which provides a way to transform the `Form` to a `Doc` which we can then embed in the page.

 As an example, here is the full implementation of the form that we will use: